jankotek/mapdb-site/doc/format.rst

 Structure of Long Stack Chunk is as follow:

-- **byte 1-4** optional checksum of this chunk.
-TODO this has changed.
-Update doc
-- **byte 5-6** total size of this chunk.
+- **byte 1-2** total size of this chunk.
-- **byte 7-12** pointer to previous chunk in this long stack.
-Parity 4, parity is shared with total size at byte 5-6.
+- **byte 3-8** pointer to previous chunk in this long stack.
+Parity 4, parity is shared with total size at byte 1-2.
 - rest of chunk is filled with bidi-packed longs with parity 1

 Master Link structure: